gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/eslint-prettier-typescript.md

 can enforce them or check them automatically, do it.
 It will save you a lot of time.

-I hope i could convince you that consistency matters.
+I hope I could convince you that consistency matters.
 And that the winning trio with ESlint, Prettier and Typescript improves your codebase.